charleennewland/blog/kaizen_workshop_3.md

 - **The Myth of the Single Root Cause:** One common misconception about RCA is the idea that every problem stems from a singular root cause.
 This belief can lead to an overly simplistic view.
 Avoid these by adopting a systems thinking approach and promoting collaborative problem-solving.
 - **Focus on Solutions:** Often, RCAs result in solutions that emphasize quick administrative fixes over deeper, systemic changes, leading to risk controls that might not fully address the underlying problems.
 Avoid these by developing action plans and evaluating the effectiveness of the solution.
 - **Scope of Analysis:** Many RCAs examine incidents in isolation, within the limits of one department or organization, missing out on broader lessons that could lead to systemic changes.
 Avoid this by using thorough data collection and involving team members from different areas.
-(from The Problem with Root Cause Analysis" by Mohammad Farhad Peerally, Susan Carr, Justin Waring, and Mary Dixon-Woods)

 **Cultivating Continuity**